 Breakfast & Fast Food

 Misal, Pohe, Upma, Sabudana Khichdi, Amboli, thalipeeth are a few of the common and typical breakfast menus.
-The famous Mumbai Vada Pav, Pav Bhaji, Bhelpuri are common fast foods in Mumbai.
+The famous Mumbai Vada Pav, Pav Bhaji, and Bhelpuri are common fast foods in Mumbai.

 Lunch